Praneeth-Pike/Praneeth-Pike/README.md

 - 👋 Hi, I’m @Praneeth-Pike
-- 👀 I’m interested in Design, Front end technologies, Human mind and Business.
+- 👀 I’m a Consultant UX Designer, Full Stack Developer, and an Indie Hacker.
-- 🌱 I’m currently learning Swift UI, Database design, and launching MVPs fast.
+- 🌱 Currently building RabbitHoles AI (www.rabbitholes.ai) and Sidebrain (www.sidebrain.app)
-- 📫 Reach me on twitter @praneethpike
+- 📫 Follow me on X (twitter) @praneethpike

 <!---
 Praneeth-Pike/Praneeth-Pike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.